 Everyday household items such as electricity meters and thermostats have been transformed by the Internet of Things, which connects appliances so they can send and receive data online to your phone or even other connected devices automatically.

 For example, a digital thermostat that knows when you leave home – like those from Nest

 – could help you save money on your energy bills.

 Other useful innovations have been previewed at consumer electronics and technology events such as the Consumer Electronics Show (CES).

-“Samsung has designed a fridge with a built-in webcam that allows you to peek in via an app, so you can check remotely what you need to replenish on the way home,” says Matt Symons, partner at Tillman Domotics.
-“Laundroid is bringing out the first ever automatic laundry-folding and sorting robot.”
+'Samsung has designed a fridge with a built-in webcam that allows you to peek in via an app, so you can check remotely what you need to replenish on the way home,' says Matt Symons, partner at Tillman Domotics

 Also, improved business relationships in the tech and engineering sector are improving multi-media, multi-room devices.

-“Manufacturers are creating more and more products that talk to each other,” explains Matt Symons.
+'Manufacturers are creating more and more products that talk to each other,' says Matt Symons.